ucu-computer-science/mycat-template/README.md

 Reads specified files to stdout.

-If one of the multiple files cannot be read mycat will fail and print nothing to stdout.
+If one of the multiple files cannot be read, `mycat` will fail and print nothing to stdout.

-Option -A replaces invisible non-whitespace characters with their hexadecimal values.
+Option `-A` replaces invisible non-whitespace characters with their hexadecimal values.

 Help flags `-h`/`--help` support is available.